The forward-backward asymmetry of top quark production at the Tevatron in warped extra dimensional models

 Note that at NLO, there are additional contributions to $A_{\rm FB}^t$, e.g. stemming from the interference of the diagram with KK gluon exchange and the SM box diagrams; these small corrections will not be considered here.

-Fixing the values of $c_{Q_L}, c_{b_R}, g_{Z'}$ and $M_{KK}$ to those given in eq.~(\ref{RSparameters}), we have searched over about 20,000 different values of the set of four parameters [$c_{q_L}$, $c_{d_R}$, $c_{u_R}$, $c_{t_R}$] using both directed random search algorithms and grid scans for selected parameters, looking for a significant FB asymmetry but a $t\bar t$ cross section that is within $\approx 1.65\sigma$ (i.e. at the 90\% confidence level) of the experimental value.
-The results that we obtain are summarized in Fig.~\ref{plot:AFBt} which displays the contour levels in the plane $[c_{q_L}, c_{t_R}]$ corresponding, typically, to the maximum $A_{\rm FB}^t$ anomaly as well as the associated $\sigma(t \bar t)$ values.
-In this figure, we have fixed the $c$ values of the right--handed light quarks to $c_{u_R} \approx c_{d_R} \approx 0.8$.
-The chosen range for $c_{q_L}$ with much smaller values than $c_{u_R}\approx c_{d_R}$, allows substantial parity violating couplings of first generation quarks to the KK gluon and, hence, a sizeable $A_{\rm FB}^t$.
+The numerical results that we obtain are summarized in Fig.~\ref{plot:AFBtbis} which displays the contour levels in the plane $[c_{q_L}, c_{t_R}]$ corresponding, typically, to the maximum $A_{\rm FB}^t$ asymmetry as well as the associated $\sigma(t \bar t)$ values (within $\approx 1.65\sigma$ of the experimental value i.e. at the 90\% C.L.).
+Note that the domain $c_{t_R}<-0.6$ corresponds typically to too light custodians.
+In the figure, we have fixed the $c$ values of the right--handed first generation quarks to $c_{u_R} \approx c_{d_R} \approx 0.8$.
+The chosen range for $c_{q_L}$ with much smaller values than $c_{u_R}\approx c_{d_R}$, allows substantial parity violating couplings of first generation quarks to the KK gluon and, hence, a sizable $A_{\rm FB}^t$.
+It seems that this choice $c_{q_L}<0.5$ requires a certain flavor structure among 5D Yukawa couplings for reproducing quark mixing angles.
+A study dedicated to the complete three-flavor structure will be performed in \cite{progress}.